 Prioritizing First-Party Data in the Cookieless World of Digital Advertising

-One of the foundations of digital advertising — the third-party cookie — is finally sunsetting at the end of 2024.
-More than a milestone, this is great news for marketers.
+Third-party cookie deprecation — although delayed — still looms over the ad tech industry.
+However, marketers should see this transition as an exciting opportunity rather than a hurdle.
 Given cookies were built for single-device conversions (i.e., someone sees an ad and buys from the same device), they have long struggled as consumers increasingly added cell phones, tablets, laptops and more.

-The loss of third-party cookie data has elevated the importance of first-party data to advertisers.
+The loss of third-party cookie data will elevate the importance of first-party data to advertisers.

 Q: Steven, the cookieless world we’ve heard about for years is, finally, here.
 Can you remind us why it’s a good thing that cookies are sunsetting?